fiorellalan/GitClassIRSN/article/articles/Tool.md

  were required in understanding the album, comparing it to a slowly developing movie.[31]
 Jones described it as very different from their prior album 10,000 Days.[32]
 Music critics and journalists have described the album as progressive rock, progressive metal, and alternative metal.

+>   Control, your delusion
+> Insane and striking at random
+> Victim of your certainty
+> And therefore your doubt's not an option
+> Blameless, the tempest will be just that
+> So try as you may, feeble, your attempt to atone
+> Your words to erase all the damage cannot